Maryland Historical Society & Enoch Pratt House201 W Monument St, Baltimore, MD 21201 www.mdhs.org

 - Free Parking

-Visit the Info Hub at the Maryland Historical Society the morning of the event to pick up your 2016 Pocket Guide.
-Enter the 50/50 raffle to win cash, purchase a Doors Open t-shirt, and pick up your heart to participate in this year’s Instagram contest.
+Visit the Info Hub at the Maryland Historical Society the morning of the event to pick up your 2017 Pocket Guide.
+Enter the 50/50 raffle to win cash, and purchase a Doors Open t-shirt.
 Exhibits and film screenings at the MdHS will be free all day!

 Enoch Pratt House

 Enoch Pratt, a wealthy hardware merchant and benefactor of the Enoch Pratt Free Library, commissioned this Greek Revival style mansion in 1841.
 He later hired Edmund G. Lind, a prominent Baltimore architect, to add a fourth floor and marble portico.
-Pratt spared no expense on the interior.
-A double parlor with soaring windows opens onto cast-iron balconies.
-Decorative Corinthian columns, Italian marble fireplace mantels and elaborate plaster ceilings are among the treasures to be seen in this historic house.
-Not typically open to the public, this is a rare chance to tour this architectural gem!
-Enter on Monument Street.
+Pratt spared no expense on the interior which includes a double parlor with soaring windows opening onto cast-iron balconies, marble fireplaces and elaborate plaster ceilings.

 Maryland Historical Society

-The Maryland Historical Society, the state’s oldest cultural institution, hired Baltimore firm Ziger Snead to design a new gallery building and main entrance for their campus.
-This ultra-modern 40,000 square-foot addition, composed of zinc and glass panels, houses a gallery, library, theater, and gift shop.
+The Maryland Historical Society is the state’s oldest cultural institution and Doors Open Baltimore’s 2017 Information Hub!
+Come visit us in the ultra-modern 40,000 square foot addition, composed of zinc and glass panels designed by Baltimore firm Ziger Snead.
+The addition houses a gallery, library, theater, and gift shop.

-Other Museums & Galleries sites you may be interested in:
+Other Northwest sites you may be interested in: